Simon Colyn: Jong PSV

+De Graafschap

+In August 2023, Eerste Divisie side De Graafschap announced they had transferred Colyn from Jong PSV, with the player signing a two-year contract.
+He made his debut on August 21 against his previous club Jong PSV, and had an assist on David Flakus Bosilj's goal in a 2-1 victory.
+Colyn scored his first goal on October 6 against Willem II, netting the second goal for De Graafschap in an eventual 4-2 away defeat.

+Lyngby

+On 12 August 2025, Colyn joined Danish side Lygnby on a free transfer, signing a three-year contract.

 International career

 Colyn was called up to a U-15 youth identification camp for Canada in 2017 under coach Rob Gale.
 For the CONCACAF Under-17 Championship, Colyn was named the captain for Canada and helped the team qualify for the 2019 FIFA U-17 World Cup.

+On February 26, 2024, Colyn was named to the Canada men's national soccer team provisional roster for the 2024 Copa América qualifying play-offs against Trinidad and Tobago.

 Personal life

 Colyn is of Dutch descent through his parents, and holds a dual-citizenship with Canada and the Netherlands.